Leadership in six words

 Four years ago, after much thinking and many tries, this were my six words on leadership:

-Leadership is an inclusive continuing conversation.
+Leadership is an inclusive conversation’s stream.

 Today I thought it was time to revisit the six words challenge.
-Since I recently published a book on conversations and leadership, called Transformative Conversations: The heart of the leadership journey, my six words for today are a play off the title:
+Since I have published a book on conversations and leadership, called Transformative Conversations: The heart of the leadership journey, my six words for today are a play off the title:

 Conversations are the heart of leadership